 Pavel, Co-Founder and Music Director, Mubert (Dancing Teeth)

-I’ve always found gender stereotypes embarrassing; however, I’ve been guided by them for a long time, which mostly led to disappointment.
+I’ve always found gender stereotypes embarrassing; however, I’ve also been guided by them for a long time, which has mostly led to disappointment.
 There is clearly both male and female in every person, but now, for example, I don’t quite understand what “male” or “female” means.
-We are now spending quite a lot of time online, and this distinction is really blurred there: you simply become like a pure consciousness, broadcasting your thoughts, and it doesn’t matter who you are.
+We are now spending quite a lot of time online, and the distinction is really blurred there: you simply become like a pure consciousness, broadcasting your thoughts, and it doesn’t matter who you are.

 I often do HR for the company.
 We work with hundreds of musicians who create sounds, which are later uploaded into the algorithm by artificial intelligence.
 When I employ people, I don’t care what gender the person is, and I guess it’s obvious that it can’t be otherwise.
-Unfortunately, not everyone thinks so: my colleagues and female friends have often heard something like “It’s not a bad track for a girl”.
+Unfortunately, not everyone thinks this way: my colleagues and female friends have often heard something like “It’s not a bad track for a girl”.
 It’s strange and not nice.

 Gender boundaries are rather conventional, as are the boundaries of various musical genres.
 In general, they are simply means of expression.
 Those who benefit from such a division and who are comfortable living with it don’t want to give it up.
 I think that eventually everyone will relax and stop worrying about “masculine” and “feminine” and running roughshod over the opinions of others; people will figure out what they need and what they don’t need.
 I am used to living this way, and I expect the same with respect to myself.